dflippo/UU2014/README.md

 * [CERGing Forward - The CERG Regional Blog](http://www.cerguua.org/cergingforward)
 * [Better Together - By the Staff of the Ohio-Meadville and St. Lawrence Districts](http://ohiomeadville.org/bettertogether)

-####The latest releases are always available at https://github.com/dflippo/UU2014/releases.
+####The latest releases are always available at [WordPress.org/themes/uu-2014](https://wordpress.org/themes/uu-2014).
 ####You can view the source code or contribute to the project at https://github.com/dflippo/UU2014.
 ####If you have any questions, comments, suggestions, or issues please [create an issue on GitHub](https://github.com/dflippo/UU2014/issues) where the author or another user of the theme can help you.
-####You can learn more about the theme including setup and configuration on it's website, http://www.faithandreason.dreamhosters.com
+####You can learn more about the theme including setup and configuration on it's website, http://www.uuwp.org
 ####Here are some of the more interesting things you'll find in this theme:
 * You can choose between traditional UU Chalice symbols and the new UUA logo for your header and footer.
 This and many other custom theme settings are available in the `Appearance -> Customize` menu of WordPress.
 * The theme will intelligently prompt you to install the Featured Articles Lite plugin that adds functionality to the theme.
-You can skip the installation but the theme will automatically use this plugin to create a very nice new post slider on your homepage.
-This is especially nice if you use a page as your homepage.
+You can skip the installation but you can use this plugin to create a very nice new post slider on your homepage.
+This is especially nice if you use a page as your homepage instead of a blog.
 * Floating Widget Area: The theme can display a floating widget area to the right of pages and individual posts.
 It will hide the widget area if the page is to narrow.
 * The 'style.css' file is organized so that you can see which styles came from _s and which have been updated by UU2014.
 * Please provide feedback to the authors if you have improvements that could benefit other congregations using the theme.